Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

-The theorem is a consequence of monotonicity with respect to boundary conditions (see e.g. \cite[Section 4]{duminil-parafermions} and references therein) and its actual proof made in Section \ref{sec:proof} in the case of the special discretizations constructed in Section \ref{sec:geometry}.
-Note that the same Theorem holds for the dual model, defined using Kramers-Wannier duality.
+\end{theorem} The theorem is a consequence of monotonicity with respect to boundary conditions (see e.g. \cite[Section 4]{duminil-parafermions} and references therein) and the proof made in a similar statement made in Section \ref{sec:proof}, in the case of the special discretizations constructed in Section \ref{sec:geometry}.
+Note that the same theorem holds for the dual model, defined using Kramers-Wannier duality.
 The next theorem classically follows from Theorem \ref{thm:positive-magnetization}.
 Denote the annulus